AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/report-retail-calendar.md

          >[!NOTE]
          >
          >The `now()` function above is specific to PostgreSQL.
-Although most [!DNL MBI] data warehouses are hosted on PostgreSQL, some may be hosted on Redshift.
+Although most [!DNL Commerce Intelligence] data warehouses are hosted on PostgreSQL, some may be hosted on Redshift.
 If the calculation above returns an error, you may need to use the Redshift function `getdate()` instead of `now()`.

     * **Current retail year** (Must be created by support analyst)
       * [!UICONTROL Column type]: E`vent Counter`